 The release made on 7th February throughs lights on what’s new in the Angular 9.0 version.

-Using Ivy and Ivy’s tree shaking feature, Angular developer can witness improved small and large bundle size savings.
+Using Ivy and Ivy’s tree-shaking feature, Angular developers can witness improved small and large bundle size savings.

 Another statement by Fluin highlighted- “small apps will benefit from tree-shaking, large apps will benefit from reduced factory sizes, and medium-sized apps will get slightly smaller bundle sizes.

-Before we gauge into the in-depth understanding of what has Ivy complier bought to the Angular, let’s have a look at Angular features.
+Before we gauge the in-depth understanding of what Ivy compiler brought to Angular, let’s have a look at Angular features.

 Built and backed by Google, Angular is one of the three popular JavaScript frameworks for developing client-side web and mobile applications.
 The framework with integrated libraries for front-end web development is the result of years.

-Due to this, many mobile app development company, as well as developers, rely heavily on Angular for developing frontend applications.
+Due to this, the demand for an Angular development company has increased among developers for developing frontend applications.
 With the major release and updations in Angular, the current version of Angular 9 is available now.

-However, when it comes to file size, Angular lacks behind in comparison with React or Vue.
+However, when it comes to file size, Angular lags behind in comparison with React or Vue.
 This downside of Angular impacts the download time and hence affects the overall performance of the app.

 Also, the constant dilemma of whether to choose frameworks Vue-js-vs-angular and React vs Angular this year will remain trending.

-Hence, a look at the introduction of Angular can be proven worthy.
+Hence, a look at the introduction of Angular can be proven worthwhile.

 Moving on, by cutting the chaos, Angular 9 brings a wave of joy among developers.
 With its all-new features, the Ivy compiler is the most welcoming feature.

-Ivy compiler and runtime in Angular offers numerous advantages listed below-
+Ivy compiler and runtime in Angular offer numerous advantages listed below-

 This is just the crux of what Ivy is offering.
 Here is the breakdown of major improvements-